HolyShalely/ProjectYolo/README.md

 2. Install GitHub for Desktop

 This is a desktop client for GitHub that will make it easier for you to pull/push game changes.
 You can install it [here](https://desktop.github.com/).
+You'll also need a GitHub account to sign in with.

 3. Clone the project repository to your local computer